mxstack/mxdev/README.rst

 In the main sections the input and output files are defined.

 ``requirements-in``
     Main requirements file to start with.
 This can be an URL too.

+    If given an empty value mxdev will only generate output from the information given in INI file itself.

     Default: ``requirements.txt``

 ``requirements-out``